 Low Water Pressure

 If you’re finding that the water isn’t flowing from the faucet or showerhead as forcefully as you’d like it to, it could be due to low water pressure.
-Low water pressure could be caused by a failing well tank, stuck check valve, leaking or failing pressure tanks, building a home addition, or periods of heavy water usage.
+A failing well pressure tank, a stuck check valve, leaking or worn-out pressure tanks, building a home addition, or periods of heavy water usage could all cause low water pressure.
 In some cases, iron bacteria clog up the pipe causing the pressure switch to sense pressure incorrectly.
 If your well water tests high in iron bacteria, your pump and/or well screen may become clogged with iron bacteria.
 Flushing the well tank can often restore the well tank to a better condition.

 Higher Electric Bill